What is the Marine Research and Whale Shark Conservation including Padi Diving Course all about?

 - Location: Tofo, Mozambique

-- Project Availability: project runs from January to October
+- Project availability: Project runs from January to mid December

-- Arrival day: Please speak to a Kaya Placement Advisor
+- Arrival day: Please speak to a Kaya advisor.

 What is included